Base Institution - The Cancer Consortium institution employing PATS user.

 Patient - Any person enrolled onto a treatment protocol.

 Protocol Cooperative Group Number - Number assigned by the cooperative group sponsoring the study.
-This would only apply to national cooperative groups such as SWOG, CCG, POG, not an industry sponsored study number.
+This would only apply to national cooperative groups (e.g., SWOG, NSABP, COG), not an industry-sponsored study number.

 Race - Subject's race: Select "American Indian or Alaska Native", "Asian", "Black or African American", "Native Hawaiian or Other Pacific Islander", or "White."
 See also OMB Standards for Federal Race and Ethnicity Data.